 What government forms and publications are needed to do payroll?

-A complete list and instructions are available in Commerce's Payroll Handbook for Small Communities.
-You should also contact your local IRS and State Department of Labor offices to confirm what you need.
+A complete list and instructions are available in DCRA's Payroll Handbook for Small Communities.
+You should also contact your local IRS and the State's Department of Labor and Workforce Development offices to confirm what you need.

 At a minimum, the following are required: